 Not all office meetings are equally relevant to you, and neither are all conversations in Slack.
-Thankfully, by tweaking a few settings, you can customise notifications, allowing you to stay focused on the work that matters to you while turning down the volume on topics that you find distracting.
+Thankfully, by tweaking a few settings, you can customize notifications to stay focused on the work that matters to you while turning down the volume on topics you find distracting.

 Slack notification basics

-By default, channels and direct messages with unread activity will appear in bold in your sidebar.
-They’ll also show a red notification badge if someone mentions your username or any keywords that you’ve specified.
+By default, channels and direct messages will appear bolded in your sidebar when there’s unread activity.
+They’ll also show a red notification badge if someone mentions your username or any keywords you’ve specified.

-The keyword notifications feature will alert you whenever someone mentions a topic that you care about.
+The keyword notifications feature will alert you whenever someone mentions a topic you care about.

 Try setting your keywords for:

-- Titles or code names of important projects, to catch when they’re discussed in channels that you’ve joined
+- Titles or code names of important projects to catch when they’re discussed in channels you’ve joined

-- Customer or account names that you work with, to stay on top of any problems that they’re encountering
+- Customer or account names you work with to stay on top of any problems they’re encountering

 - Your own name, in case someone refers to you without using an @mention

-- Fun things (so that you’ll never miss free pizza or swag in the office again)
+- Fun things (so you’ll never miss free pizza or swag in the office again)

 Be selective about your keywords to avoid getting too many notifications.
-You can always start with a handful, and then reduce them so that you’re only alerted as often as proves useful.
+You can always start with a handful and then reduce them so you’re alerted only as often as proves useful.

 Turn key channels up

-You’ll get an alert for every single message that’s posted, but you may find that this is key to staying in touch with your team.
-If you enable this for project channels, you can dial the alerts back down to their default settings once the projects have been completed.
+You’ll get an alert for every single message posted, but you may find this key to staying in touch with your team.
+If you enable it for project channels, you can dial them back down to their defaults once the deadlines are completed.

 Turn down the volume on sparingly used channels

 Conversely, you can mute channels that you want to be in but don’t follow closely.
-This is especially handy for channels with lots of messages from bots and integrations or channels that you only visit for specific, one-off requests, such as
+This is especially handy for channels with lots of messages from bots and integrations or channels you visit only for specific, one-off requests, like

-Muted channels won’t appear in bold when there’s unread activity, allowing you to read through them at your own convenience.
-If someone mentions your username or a designated keyword in these channels, don’t worry – you’ll still see a red badge on a muted channel in these instances.
+Muted channels won’t appear as bold when there’s unread activity, letting you read through them at your own convenience.
+If someone mentions your username or a designated keyword in these channels, don’t worry—you’ll still receive a red badge on a muted channel in these instances.

-Do not disturb (DND) mode is the best way to pause notifications from Slack.
-To temporarily snooze notifications when you need to concentrate, click on the bell icon at the top of your channel bar.
-Then choose a time or set your own customised interval.
+Do Not Disturb (DND) mode is the go-to way to pause notifications from Slack.
+To temporarily snooze notifications when you need to concentrate, click the bell icon atop your channel bar.
+Then choose a time or set your own custom interval.
 You can also set automatic recurring DND hours to avoid after-hours interruptions.

-Your colleagues will see when you’re in DND mode and know not to expect a response right away.
-This puts them at ease: they can message you when it’s convenient, without worrying about waking you up or interrupting deeply focused work.
+Your coworkers will see when you’re in DND mode and know not to expect a response right away.
+This puts them at ease: They can message you when it’s convenient, without worrying about waking you up or interrupting deeply focused work.
 And your teammates will still have the option to push a notification through if it’s urgent.

 Quick tip: Pause notifications on the go with the /dnd slash command, followed by a specific time of day or time frame.